Glimpse: Generalized Locality for Scalable and Robust CT: Introduction

+In this paper, we propose \dlt, a novel coordinate-based local reconstruction framework for sparse-view CT.
+As shown in Figure~\ref{fig: network}, unlike large-scale CNNs that operate globally on filtered backprojection (FBP)~\cite{feldkamp1984practical} reconstructions, \dlt~estimates a given pixel value using only \emph{local measurements in the sinogram domain} associated with this pixel.
+There is no backprojection step. {Localization prevents {\dlt} from overfitting the large-scale features and results in robust performance under distribution shift.}

-At the same time, this design makes {\dlt} highly computationally efficient; it permits training on mini-batches of both \emph{pixels} and objects.
-This flexibility leads to fast and efficient training, requiring a small, fixed amount of memory almost \textit{independent} from the image resolution.
-This allows training {\dlt} on large, realistic images like in resolution $1024 \times 1024$.
+At the same time, it results in \textit{high computational efficiency}: the coordinate-based design permits training on mini-batches of both \emph{pixels} and objects.
+This leads to fast and efficient training, requiring a small, fixed amount of memory almost independent from the image resolution. {As shown in Figure \ref{fig: training computation}, {\dlt} requires significantly less memory and training time than CNNs, in particular compared with model-based networks like LPD.} It can efficiently train on realistic images in resolution $1024 \times 1024$ and beyond.

-We built {\dlt} to be fully differentiable, all the way down to the sensing and integration geometry.
-This differentiable framework presents several advantages over the standard CNN-based architectures.
-For instance, most methods for CT image recovery strongly rely on the sensor geometry information encoded in the forward operator, whether explicitly, as seen in methods like FBP~\cite{feldkamp1984practical}, SART~\cite{andersen1984simultaneous}, LGS~\cite{Adler2017solving}, and LPD~\cite{Adler2018learned} or implicitly as used in U-Net~\cite{ronneberger2015u} when taking FBP as input.
-This fixed geometry is a problem when faced with uncertainties in calibration or blind inversion problems where the sensor geometry information is entirely unavailable.
-While such uncertainties might substantially degrade the quality of reconstructions of the standard methods~\cite{lunz2021learned, gupta2023differentiable}, our fully differentiable architecture allows the optimization of projection angles during training, which yields both an accurate estimation of the actual sensor geometry from data and high-quality reconstructions even in the presence of substantial noise in measurements and the absence of any prior information regarding sensor positions.
+{\dlt} is fully differentiable, all the way down to the sensing and integration geometry.
+This is an advantage over the standard CNN-based architectures.
+Most approaches to CT rely on fixed sensor geometry which is encoded in the forward operator, whether explicitly, as seen in methods like FBP~\cite{feldkamp1984practical}, SART~\cite{andersen1984simultaneous}, LGS~\cite{Adler2017solving}, and LPD~\cite{Adler2018learned} or implicitly in U-Net~\cite{ronneberger2015u} when taking FBP as input.
+This fixed geometry is a problem when faced with uncertainties in calibration or blind inversion problems where the sensor geometry information is entirely unavailable \cite{lunz2021learned, gupta2023differentiable}.
+Our differentiable architecture allows us to estimate projection angles which results in better reconstructions.
+Furthermore, differentiability enables us to replace the fixed FBP filter by one that is optimal for the noise level and data distribution; this is illustrated in Figure \ref{fig: network}.
+All this ultimately results in high-quality reconstructions.